 Moreover, an accident victim has no way of getting the responsible driver’s contact information or insurance information, if any, when they abruptly leave the accident scene.
 Consequently, the accident victim may need to explore alternative means of insurance coverage in those circumstances.

 If you suffered injuries in a hit-and-run accident that a negligent phantom driver caused, you might have several legal options.
 Moreover, there are specific steps you should always take as quickly as possible after a hit-and-run accident, including reporting the accident to the police and your insurance company.
-It is wise to have your attorney handle all reports to your insurer.
+It is wise to have your lawyer handle all reports to your insurer.

 A knowledgeable car accident lawyer in your area can go over all of your options with you in clear and easy-to-understand terms and help you embark on a successful course of action to recover the total monetary compensation you deserve for your accident-related injuries.

 What Are Some Common Hit and Run Accidents?

 Hit-and-run accidents occur in much the same way as any other motor vehicle crash.
 In some instances, these accidents occur when drivers speed and violate other traffic laws, such as failing to use turn signals and failing to yield the right-of-way to other vehicles at the appropriate times.

 In addition, hit and runs sometimes happen when drivers engage in road rage and other aggressive driving maneuvers.
 They can also occur when a driver fails to observe the road or operates their vehicle while under the influence of drugs or alcohol (DUI).
 Finally, some hit-and-run accidents happen when a fatigued driver negligently causes their car to hit another vehicle.

 When people drive in a negligent, careless, or reckless manner, they may cause several types of accidents, including: